GokuMohandas/casual-digressions/notes/qa_goku.md

-## - [Learning to Learn how to Answer Questions for Question/Answer Tasks: An In-depth Analysis and Implementations for Recent Deep Q/A Architectures (WIP)]
+## - [An In-depth Analysis and Implementations for Recent Deep Q/A Architectures]

 Make  a TLDR

-disclaimer: This paper is not about an architecture that learns to learns such as (LINK TO GRADIENT LEARNING PAPER), but in this case it is the reader who will potentially be learning to learn :) I just really like these titles as do many others.
-LINK TO TWITTER LEARNING TO LEARN BY LEARNING TO LEARN GRAdient descent by gradient descent.
+Insert Gif of the DCN UI

+TBALE ON CONTENTS

 Introduction to Deep Q/A architecture, mainly focused on the recent developments by Salesforce team (DMN/DMN+ from Metamind) and University of Washington/ Allen Institute for Artificial Intelligence (BiDAF).